ctu-mrs/ctu-mrs.github.io/docs/70-deployment/35-podman.md

 Podman is a rootless alternative to Docker, it can run the default [example session](https://ctu-mrs.github.io/docs/deployment/docker/) with a compose provider or use Quadlets

-Podman is daemonless so you won't be able to follow the instructions at [docker-host](https://ctu-mrs.github.io/docs/prerequisites/docker/docker-host), instead remote connections can be made through [ssh](https://ctu-mrs.github.io/docs/prerequisites/ssh/) by setting
+Podman is daemonless so you won't be able to follow the instructions at [docker-host](https://ctu-mrs.github.io/docs/prerequisites/docker/docker-host), instead remote connections can be made through [ssh](https://ctu-mrs.github.io/docs/prerequisites/ssh/) by enabling the podman.socket service and setting

 ```bash
 sock=$(ssh uav30 "podman info --format '{{.Host.RemoteSocket.Path}}'")